mne-tools/mne-bids/paper/paper.md

 extensively documented and explained in examples (https://mne.tools/mne-bids/).

-As of writing, ``MNE-BIDS`` has received code contributions from 15 contributors and its' user base is steadily growing.
+As of writing, ``MNE-BIDS`` has received code contributions from 15 contributors and its user base is steadily growing.
 Code development is active and users are typically receiving support within a few hours of opening an issue on our dedicated issue tracker.